 Expire too Quickly

 Choice Privileges: When your points expire, they will be taken off your account on December 31 of that year.
 The points expire two years after the year in which they were deposited into your account unless forfeited or canceled earlier due to membership inactivity.
 It makes it very difficult to use these points in time if you do not accumulate quick enough.
 They are not the most upscale hotels, but they are very affordable.

 There is however a no annual fee credit card associated with this program.
 So if you can earn enough points quickly enough to get free stays before your points expire, it could work.
 Watch for the 24,000 sign up bonus, instead of the usual 8,000 sign up bonus.

 Wyndham Rewards: Points expire 4 years after being posted to the account.
 Points will also expire if there is no activity after 18 consecutive months.
 Without a Canadian credit card with this program, it is very difficult for me to be a fan of this program.

-- in American Express (AMEX), Best Western (Best Western Rewards), Capital One, Carlson Rezidor Hotel Group (Club Carlson), Chase, Choice Hotels (Choice Privileges), Delta Hotel and Resorts (Delta Privilege), Hilton (HHonors), Hyatt (World of Hyatt), Intercontinental Hotel Group (IHG Rewards Club), Marriott (Marriott Rewards), MBNA, Priceline, Starwood Hotels and Resorts (Starwood Preferred Guest), Wyndham Rewards (Wyndham Hotels & Resorts)
+- in American Express (AMEX), Best Western (Best Western Rewards), Capital One, Chase Canada (Discontinued), Choice Hotels (Choice Privileges), Club Carlson (Merged with Radisson Rewards), Delta Privilege (Merged with Marriott Rewards), Hilton (Honors), Hyatt (World of Hyatt), Intercontinental Hotel Group (IHG Rewards Club), Marriott (Marriott Rewards), MBNA, Priceline, Starwood Preferred Guest (Merged with Marriott Rewards), Wyndham Rewards (Wyndham Hotels & Resorts)

 - 0 comments